aleinheiser/drp1-mito-fission-model/readme.md

 - `NSLOTS` how many cores to use
 - `SEED` what seed to use
+- `DATAPATH` where to look for data while plotting
 - `scratch` where to save intermediate data.

 ### Figures